Congressional Progressive Caucus: Policy positions

 The CPC advocates "a universal, high-quality, Medicare for All health care system for all", living wage laws, reductions in military expenditure, increased corporate regulation and taxes, ending mass incarceration, strong measures to reverse climate change, immigration reform and reparations.
-The CPC's political position can be characterized as center-left and left-wing.
+In March 2026, the CPC and NDC announced joint opposition to House Republican positions on social security benefits and health care coverage.

 Economy

 In April 2011, the CPC released a proposed "People's Budget" for fiscal year 2012.
 Two of its proponents stated: "By implementing a fair tax code, by building a resilient American economy, and by bringing our troops home, we achieve a budget surplus of over $30 billion by 2021 and we end up with a debt that is less than 65% of our GDP.
 This is what sustainability looks like".

 In 2019, the Democratic-controlled House of Representatives passed H.R.582, The Raise the Wage Act, which would have gradually raised the minimum wage to $15 per hour.
 It was not taken up in the Republican-controlled Senate.
 In January 2021, Democrats in the Senate and House of Representatives reintroduced the bill.
 In February 2021, the Congressional Budget Office released a report on the Raise the Wage Act of 2021 which estimated that incrementally raising the federal minimum wage to $15 an hour by 2025 would benefit 17 million workers, but would also reduce employment by 1.4 million people.
 On February 27, 2021, the Democratic-controlled House passed the American Rescue Plan pandemic relief package, which included a gradual minimum wage increase to $15 per hour.
-The measure was ultimately removed from the Senate version of the bill.
+The measure was ultimately removed from the Senate version of the bill due to violating the rules of budget reconciliation.